sketchplugins/plugin-directory/README.md

 - [slicer](https://github.com/ozzik/slicer), by Oz Pinhas: Your friendly Sketch slicing helper
 - [Slinky](https://github.com/finchalyzer/slinky), by Finch.io: Export your Sketch designs as HTML email templates
 - [smartboards](https://github.com/elihorne/smartboards), by Eli Horne: Smartboards aims to make managing and exporting artboards easier in Sketch.
+- [Smartling](https://smartling.github.io/smartling-sketch-plugin/), by Smartling: Plugin for Sketch that allows to translate and pseudo-localize designs using the Smartling platform.
 - [Sort Me](https://github.com/romashamin/sort-me-sketch), by Roman Shamin: Sort artboards and layers by name
 - [Sparkliner](https://github.com/volorf/sparkliner), by Oleg Frolov: Sparkliner — easy way to make sparkline graph
 - [Specify](https://github.com/elliotekj/specify), by Elliot Jackson: Quickly generate a rectangle or oval with specific dimensions and positioning.